Your gut is a lively place. Bacteria of all kinds thrive in your intestines — and for the most part help you to thrive.

-“There is some evidence that it helps with preventing diarrhea associated with antibiotic use,” says Dr. John Cullen, a family physician in private practice in Valdez, Alaska, and a former president of the American Academy of Family Physicians.
+“There is some evidence that (specific strains of probiotic bacteria help) with preventing diarrhea associated with antibiotic use,” says Dr. John Cullen, a family physician in private practice in Valdez, Alaska, and a former president of the American Academy of Family Physicians.

-One bug of particular concern after antibiotic use is Clostridioides difficile , which can cause diarrhea as well as more severe symptoms, like inflammation of the colon that can be life-threatening.
+One bug of particular concern after antibiotic use is Clostridium difficile, which can cause diarrhea as well as more severe symptoms, like inflammation of the colon, that can be life-threatening.
 “We tend to consider C. difficile as an opportunist.
-When there is a disruption of the microbiota that inhabit a healthy intestine — as occurs when antibiotics wipe out large populations of healthy gut bacteria — this creates an opportunity for C. difficile to thrive in that wide open niche, expand its population and secrete toxins that cause the person taking the antibiotics to become sick,” Preidis says.
+When there’s a disruption of the microbiota that inhabit a healthy intestine — as occurs when antibiotics wipe out large populations of healthy gut bacteria — this creates an opportunity for C. difficile to thrive in that wide open niche, expand its population and secrete toxins that cause the person taking the antibiotics to become sick,” Preidis says.

 When to Take Probiotics